Research summary

 • a call for action from stakeholders

-• publishing a HR toolkit
+• publishing a human resources toolkit

 • a partnership with The Open University to conduct empirical research in the context of UK policing.
 Data collection involved biographical narrative interviews and a focus group with stakeholders